Testing is key to ensuring a process actually works when it comes time to implement, rather than finding out when

 Location of backup files

 Most DBAs would agree that the primary location for writing SQL Server backups is disk and then archive to tape for long-term storage.
 One advantage to doing this, from the restore perspective, is that your most recent backup files are online and ready to be restored when you are ready.
-When
+When dealing with backups that are written directly to tape, you may need to involve groups that handle tape management, which can delay the restore.
+You must make sure you test the entire process, including retrieving the backup file.

 Several scenarios exist for you to test your restore process.
 Keep in mind that these are not all good approaches and others may exist as well.